brathis/fuel-gage-trainer/README.md

     ng build --base-href=/fuel-gage-trainer/ && git commit -am "🛠️ build" && git push

 ## Feature Ideas
-  * Toggle hints, which display the quantity at each of the lines.
+  * Toggle hints, which display the quantity at each of the gage markings.
-  * Allow user to submit a guess.
-Track accuracy and speed of guesses over time.
+  * Track accuracy and speed of guesses over time.
   * Support for other Robinson models.